Gordon Durie: Playing career

 and Durie played a major role in winning the last four of their 'nine in a row' of Scottish league championships and playing a handful of matches in two later title wins.
-Durie scored a hat-trick in the 1996 Scottish Cup Final to help Rangers beat Hearts 5–1 and collected runners-up medals in the competition in 1994 and 1998; he was a Scottish League Cup winner in 1998.
+Durie scored a hat-trick in the 1996 Scottish Cup final to help Rangers beat Hearts 5–1 and collected runners-up medals in the competition in 1994 and 1998; he was a Scottish League Cup winner in 1998.

 Durie left Rangers at the end of the 1999–2000 season after 179 appearances and 52 goals.
 After turning down an offer from Australia, Durie signed for Hearts in September 2000.
 He stayed there for the rest of the 2000–01 season, after which he retired from playing.

 International career

-Durie made his international debut for Scotland on 11 November, 1987, in a 1–0 against Bulgaria.
+Durie made his international debut for Scotland on 11 November 1987, in a 1–0 against Bulgaria.
 He was capped 43 times in all, scoring seven goals.
 He was one of Scotland's bright spots in their team at Euro '96.
 And Durie scored the second goal in a 2–0 win against Latvia that clinched qualification for the 1998 FIFA World Cup.
 The last time he played for the Scottish team was during that World Cup, in a 3–0 defeat against Morocco.

 Coaching career

 Durie was appointed assistant manager of East Fife in November 2010.
-On 1 March, 2012, he was made caretaker manager at Bayview following the departure of John Robertson.
-Durie took the job on a longer term basis, but then suffered from ill health.
+On 1 March 2012, he was made caretaker manager at Bayview following the departure of John Robertson.
+Durie took the job on a longer-term basis, but then suffered from ill health.
 He resigned in November 2012, due to this illness.

 Durie joined the Rangers coaching staff in July 2013, to work with the reserve and under-20 teams.
 He was promoted to a first team coaching role in December 2014, following the departure of manager Ally McCoist.
 Durie left Rangers in July 2015, as new manager Mark Warburton made changes to the coaching staff.

 Personal life

 His son, Scott, was a youth player at Rangers and signed for East Fife in 2010.

-Durie was declared bankrupt in 2016.
+Durie was declared bankrupt in 2016, due to a failed investment in a film production company.